martoc/ipstack-cli/README.md

 # ipstack-cli

-A simple CLI to get information about an IP address using the [ipstack](https://ipstack.com/) API.
+A simple CLI to get coordinates given an IP address using the [IPStack API](https://ipstack.com/).

 ## Installation